go-json-experiment/json/README.md

 ![Benchmark Unmarshal Rawvalue](benchmark-unmarshal-rawvalue.png)

-* This compares performance when unmarshaling into a `json.RawValue`.
+* This compares performance when unmarshaling into a `jsontext.Value`.
   This mostly exercises the underlying decoder and hides away most of the cost of Go reflection.
 * Relative to `JSONv1`, `JSONv2` is about 8.3x to 17.0x faster.